Can Chickens Eat Oranges? Peel, Pulp, Seeds

 Don’t introduce another new food because it’s hard to monitor your chickens’ behavior.
 Their behavior can lead to the chickens pulling out their wings or producing soft shell eggs.

 Since oranges contain a lot of sugar, too many oranges will not be the best for your chickens.
 It’s best to avoid giving them a whole orange.
-Try half a slice, and see if this will affect your chickens.
-Look for things that are out of character for them.

 As mentioned earlier, chickens can have orange peels.
 If you give your chickens oranges bought from grocery stores, those have chemicals on the peels.